 Patient compliance may be improved with therapies that combine more than one drug into a single pill, making it easier for patients to comply with their medication regimen.
-As of 2023, there were 23 combination medications available [62]:
+As of 2020, there are 21 combination medications available [56; 57]:

-- Atripla: Efavirenz, emtricitabine, and tenofovir - Biktarvy: Bictegravir, emtricitabine, and tenofovir - Cabenuva: cabotegravir and rilpivirine - Cimduo: Lamivudine and tenofovir - Combivir: Lamivudine and zidovudine - Complera: Emtricitabine, rilpivirine, and tenofovir - Delstrigo: Doravirine, lamivudine, and tenofovir - Descovy: Emtricitabine and tenofovir - Dovato: Dolutegravir and lamivudine - Epzicom: Abacavir and lamivudine - Evotaz: Atazanavir and cobicistat - Genvoya: Elvitegravir, cobicistat, emtricitabine, and tenofovir - Juluca: Dolutegravir and rilpivirine - Kaletra: Lopinavir and ritonavir - Odefsey: Emtricitabine, rilpivirine, and tenofovir - Prezcobix: Darunavir and cobicistat - Stribild: Elvitegravir, cobicistat, emtricitabine, and tenofovir - Symfi/Symfi Lo: Efavirenz, lamivudine, and tenofovir - Symtuza: darunavir, cobicistat, emtricitabine, and tenofovir - Triumeq: Abacavir, dolutegravir, and lamivudine - Trizivir: Abacavir, lamivudine, and zidovudine - Truvada: Emtricitabine and tenofovir
+- Atripla: Efavirenz, emtricitabine, and tenofovir

+- Biktarvy: Bictegravir, emtricitabine, and tenofovir

+- Cimduo: Lamivudine and tenofovir

+- Combivir: Lamivudine and zidovudine

+- Complera: Emtricitabine, rilpivirine, and tenofovir

+- Delstrigo: Doravirine, lamivudine, and tenofovir

+- Descovy: Emtricitabine and tenofovir

+- Dovato: Dolutegravir and lamivudine

+- Epzicom: Abacavir and lamivudine

+- Evotaz: Atazanavir and cobicistat

+- Genvoya: Elvitegravir, cobicistat, emtricitabine, and tenofovir - Juluca: Dolutegravir and rilpivirine - Kaletra: Lopinavir and ritonavir - Odefsey: Emtricitabine, rilpivirine, and tenofovir - Prezcobix: Darunavir and cobicistat - Stribild: Elvitegravir, cobicistat, emtricitabine, and tenofovir - Symfi/Symfi Lo: Efavirenz, lamivudine, and tenofovir - Temixys: Lamivudine and tenofovir - Triumeq: Abacavir, dolutegravir, and lamivudine - Trizivir: Abacavir, lamivudine, and zidovudine - Truvada: Emtricitabine and tenofovir

-In 2021, the FDA approved the first monthly injectable cART-Cabenuva (cabotegravir/rilpivirine) [70].
+In 2021, the FDA approved the first monthly injectable cART- Cabenuva (cabotegravir/rilpivirine) [102].
 This monthly injectable is intended to improve compliance and quality of life in patients with controlled HIV.
 Prior to initiating injectable therapy, oral therapy with cabotegravir/rilpivirine is started to ensure the agents are well-tolerated.